 Welcome to Helpshift!
 This guide will walk you through each step to get started with the core features of the Helpshift Dashboard.
 If you haven’t done so already, create your Helpshift account at helpshift.com/signup.

 Please note that setting up in-app support will require your developer.
-You can direct them to our Developer Implementation Guide to start integrating the Helpshift SDK into your app.
+You can direct them to our Native SDK Implementation Guide to start integrating the Helpshift SDK into your app.

 For additional guides and best practices, please see our Knowledge Base.